Apple hires Dixons chief to drive global retail

 | LONDON/SAN FRANCISCO

-LONDON/SAN FRANCISCO Apple Inc has hired Dixons Chief Executive John Browett, who revived the British electronics retailer by emphasizing customer service, to lead the iPad maker's global retail expansion.
+LONDON/SAN FRANCISCO Apple Inc (AAPL.O) has hired Dixons DXNS.L Chief Executive John Browett, who revived the British electronics retailer by emphasizing customer service, to lead the iPad maker's global retail expansion.

 Johnson resigned from Apple last November to join retailer J.C.
-Penney Co Inc as chief executive.
+Penney Co Inc (JCP.N) as chief executive.

 The executive, credited with freshening Dixons' image with innovative marketing -- including an advertising campaign featuring Darth Vader -- joins Apple as the Silicon Valley giant eyes markets abroad to sustain its growth.